WeblateOrg/weblate/docs/admin/config.rst

 The following configuration is available for each host:

 ``username``
-   The name of the DevOps project.
+   The name of the Azure DevOps project.
 This is not the repository name.
 ``organization``
     The name of the organization of the project.
 ``workItemIds``